Multi-Platform SuperBrand Portfolio Introduction

 This expanding I.P. asset class underscores the disruptive shift in the global economy from hard, tangible assets to intangible assets.
 With over $27.5 Trillion, or 90 percent of the value of the S&P 500, being intangible, strategic investment in the development and deployment of IP is changing the global asset landscape across platforms, industries, countries, and regions.

 Digital brands, products, services and knowledge travels at lightspeed, and where they go, so goes intangible assets.
-Companies, industries and brands that persistently scale intangible assets experience optimal growth.
-Since 1985, S&P 500 companies have steadily increased theire I.P. holdings from 2X to more than 5X the amount of intangible assets as tangibles.
-Assets like IP, data and brand have surpassed real estate and inventory as primary drivers of business value.
+Companies, industries, and brands that persistently scale intangible assets experience optimal growth.
+Since 1985, S&P 500 companies have steadily increased their I.P. holdings from 2X to more than 5X the number of intangible assets as tangibles.
+Assets like IP, data, and brand have surpassed real estate and physical inventory as primary drivers of business value.

 For context, Akamai reports that global internet traffic has grown by as much as 30 percent this year, while research from GlobalWebIndex shows that we’re still spending considerably more time using connected tech than we were at the start of 2020.
-All of this increased activity has resulted in some important milestones and trends in the October Global Digital 2020 Statshot Report.
+All of this increased activity has resulted in the acheivement of important milestones and trends emerging in the Global Digital 2021 Statshot Report.

-These changes have been clearly evident in the world’s digital behaviors as billions of people turn to connected devices to help them cope with life and work while being socially distanced from our lives in just a few short months.
+These changes have been clearly evident in the world’s digital behaviors as billions of people turn to connected devices to help them cope with socially distanced lifestyles and work habits.

 GlobalDigital.Com® SuperBrands Organically Harmonize Across Markets

-The following slides demonstrate how right anchored digital brands organically harmonize across technologies, platforms, services, and markets.
 The GlobalDigital.Com® SuperBrand portfolio seamlessly reinforces aligned brand identities across product and service applications naturally scaling intuitive brand equity.
-When your product and brand portfolio align, it creates the opportunity to tell a compelling and cohesive and digitally SuperBranded story.
+When your digital product and brand portfolio align, it creates the opportunity to tell a compelling, and cohesive digitally driven story.

 The GlobalDigital.Com® SuperBrand Portfolio Creates